 Departmental approval.
-Methods and techniques of experimental research under the direction of a faculty advisor; includes submission of an acceptable thesis.
+Methods and techniques of experimental research under the direction of a faculty experimental research under the direction of a faculty advisor; includes submission of an acceptable thesis.
 Offered every semester.

 CHM 750 Special Topics in Clinical Chemistry (1-0-1).